 - a.
-General knowledge in his or her area of inquiry; - b.
+General knowledge in their area of inquiry; - b.
 Preparation for engaging in doctoral research, particularly in the subject area proposed for the dissertation

-For more details about preparing for and taking the qualifying exam, see the PhD Qualifying Exam Guide.
+For more details about preparing for and taking the qualifying exam, see the Ph.D.
+Qualifying Exam Guide (https://cola.unh.edu/sites/default/files/media/2018/1 0/phd qualifying exam guide.pdf).